The Devil Wears Prada (film): Editing

-Music
+Soundtrack

 Composer Theodore Shapiro relied heavily on guitar and percussion, with the backing of a full orchestra, to capture a contemporary urban sound.
 He ultimately wrote 35 minutes of music for the film, which were performed and recorded by the Hollywood Studio Symphony, conducted by Pete Anthony.
-His work was balanced with songs by U2 ("City of Blinding Lights", Miranda and Andy in Paris), Madonna ("Vogue" & "Jump", Andrea's fashion montage & her first day on the job, respectively), KT Tunstall ("Suddenly I See", female montage during opening credits), Alanis Morissette ("Crazy", Central Park photo shoot), Bitter:Sweet ("Our Remains," Andy picks up James Holt's sketches for Miranda; Bittersweet Faith, Lily's art show), Azure Ray ("Sleep," following the breakdown of her relationship with Nate), Jamiroquai ("Seven Days in Sunny June," Andy and Christian meet at James Holt's party) among others.
+His work was balanced with songs by U2 ("City of Blinding Lights", Miranda and Andy in Paris), Madonna ("Vogue" and "Jump", Andrea's fashion montage and her first day on the job, respectively), KT Tunstall ("Suddenly I See", female montage during opening credits), Alanis Morissette ("Crazy", Central Park photo shoot), Bitter:Sweet ("Our Remains", Andy picks up James Holt's sketches for Miranda, "Bittersweet Faith", Lily's art show), Azure Ray ("Sleep", following the breakdown of her relationship with Nate), Jamiroquai ("Seven Days in Sunny June", Andy and Christian meet at James Holt's party) among others.
 Frankel had wanted to use "City of Blinding Lights" in the film after he had used it as a soundtrack to a video montage of Paris scenes he had put together after scouting locations there.
 Likewise, Field had advocated just as strongly for "Vogue".

 The soundtrack album was released on July 11, 2006, by Warner Music.
 It includes most of the songs mentioned above, as well as a suite of Shapiro's themes.
-Among the tracks not included is "Suddenly I See," an omission which disappointed many fans.
+Among the tracks not included is "Suddenly I See", an omission which disappointed many fans.